BOARD of DIRECTORS

 J. Joseph Dunaway

 Jay Dunaway's involvement with the Library began in 2015 as a volunteer.
-His backgrounds in accounting, writing and (particularly) desktop publishing made him an immediate fit for PSL's Accessing the Past.org effort to digitize the Library's archives -- which now has over 3 terabytes of city history available.
-The satisfaction from such "hands-on history" work resulted in Jay's increased desire to serve the community he has loved for eight years.
-Finishing his first year as Treasurer has added further satisfaction.
+His backgrounds in accounting, writing and desktop publishing made him an immediate fit for PSL's Accessing the Past.org effort to digitize the Library's archives -- which now has over 3 terabytes of city history available.
+The satisfaction from such "hands-on history" work resulted in Jay's increased desire to serve the community he has loved for ten years.
+Being Treasurer has added further satisfaction.
 "I've never before been committed to the place I've lived; Palm Springs changed all that and the Library's fantastic staff and crucially important missions for literacy, education, equality and youth-opportunity are the primary reasons I deeply value this particular community."

 Richard Ellis joined the Board thanks to his early exposure to books.
 “From a very young age I've found reading and libraries provided me with a great deal of enjoyment and comfort in life.
 I really believe the library to be a center of any community, so volunteering with the Friends just seemed a natural fit for me.”
 He has served as Book Sales Chair for the past four years.
 His past work in the retail music and book businesses made helping with our sales efforts "a logical way to help the Friends and our great Library."

 Michael Hirschbein originally began volunteering at the Library by helping with the children's Summer Reading program, the DVD & CD sales and at special events.
 He felt that the group of wonderful, caring folks working for the Friends shared his own goals to promote reading, literacy and community involvement.
 When asked why he wanted to join the Board in 2017, Michael replied: "This will be my first experience on the Board and I'm also looking forward to joining the Events Committee." . . .
-And join the Events Committee he has -- with gusto! -- by handily landing AMIN CASA, the historic Gloria Swanson residence, for our upcoming Annual Meeting on March 25, 2018.
+And join the Events Committee he has -- with gusto! -- by handily landing AMIN CASA, the historic Gloria Swanson residence, for our Annual Meeting.

 Michael has lived in Palm Springs since 2012, after retiring as an architect in Los Angeles; he is also on the Palm Springs Planning Commission.